TyRadman/BehaviorTree/README.md

 - [x] Add common nodes.
 - [x] Add icons to different node types.
 - [x] Have a generic agent.
-- [ ] Unity 6 compatibility.
+- [ ] Add Unity 6 compatibility..
-- [ ] Visual debugging enhancements.
+- [ ] Enhance visual debugging.
-- [ ] Custom interfact for naming the classes rather than using Window's file browser.
+- [ ] Add a custom interface for naming the classes rather than using Window's file browser.
-- [ ] Customization options for the tool's UI.
+- [ ] Allow customization options for the tool's UI.

 ## Contributing
 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Open an issue or submit a pull request if you'd like to help improve the framework.